Oasis Of The Seas Review and Specifications

 Oasis of the Seas itinerary program is based on 7-day Western and Eastern Caribbean cruises Fort Lauderdale FL.
 Feature port destinations include Cozumel Mexico, Nassau Bahamas, Saint Thomas, Saint Maarten, Jamaica, and Labadee (Royal Caribbean's Haiti private island resort).

 In summer 2019, the ship is homeported in Barcelona for Western Mediterranean roundtrips (first time since 2014).
 The 7-day itineraries visit Palma de Mallorca, Marseille, Florence, Civitavecchia-Rome and Naples.

 Oasis Of The Seas has a total of 2706 cabins (of which 194 Suites, 1793 Balcony rooms, 716 connecting) in 43 grades.
-Most Oasis of the Seas staterooms are 170-sq.foot insides (498).
+Most of the Oasis of the Seas staterooms are 170-sq.foot insides (498).
 46 are the wheelchair accessible rooms.
 The largest aboard Oasis of the Seas are the Royal Loft Suites (149 m2).
 The new “Royal Suite Class” booking category (suite accommodations only) provides Oasis' highest paying passengers with the ultimate all-inclusive cruise experience of Royal Caribbean, marked by Coastal Kitchen exclusive access, 24-hour personal butler service, included gratuities, all-inclusive drinks, free Internet and thermal suite unlimited access.